I’m still a substitute teacher.

 Thanks for reading

-While I am committed to providing theological reflections at no charge, your paid subscription makes my writing possible and helps me reach more people with the gospel of God’s love.
-If you’re not currently a paid supporter, please consider becoming a supporter today.
+While I am committed to providing quality theological reflections at no charge, a paid subscription makes more regular writing possible and helps me reach more people with the gospel of God’s love.

 Notes and References

 - My hope (and admittedly the arrival of baby will likely tangle with these plans) is to publish two pieces each week.
 One Bible/theology/church history post will come out Wednesday morning.
-And one additional post (in any number of categories) will release Friday afternoon. โฉ๏ธ
+And one additional post (in any number of categories) will release Friday afternoon. ↩︎

 Buy Me a Coffee